Liza cares for her husband and receives a Carer Allowance. She is concerned about the future and what would happen if her husband were to pass away.

-I am a carer for my husband and I am looking into the future, even though I don't like to think about it.
+I am a carer for my husband and I am looking into the future, even though I don’t like to think about it.
 If I outlive my husband, how will my Centrelink payment change?
-Do I go back on Newstart, do voluntary work and report every fortnight?
-I won't be eligible for the Aged Pension until I am 67!
+Do I go back on Newstart now Jobseeker, do voluntary work and report every fortnight?
+I won’t be eligible for the Age Pension until I am 67!

 After looking after my husband for so long I was hoping to rest and take stock for a year if the worse were to happen.
 Does Centrelink make any allowances for people like me who are literally ‘spent’ after being a carer for years?

-We are not wealthy with assets or money in the bank and ‘holiday’ isn't in our vocabulary.
-I was born in 1959 so I am not eligible for the Widow's Allowance.
+We are not wealthy with assets or money in the bank and ‘holiday’ isn’t in our vocabulary.
+I am not eligible for the Widow’s Allowance.

 A. Centrelink says that in the event of the death of a partner, child or person in care, carers will continue to receive their payment for 14 weeks to allow them time to grieve and to seek other income support.

-They may also be eligible for a Bereavement Payment, which is paid as a lump sum.
-The type of Bereavement Payment, and the amount, will depend on individual circumstances.
+You may also be eligible for a bereavement payment, which is paid as a lump sum.
+The type of bereavement payment, and the amount, will depend on individual circumstances.

-For people who are no longer eligible for the Carer Allowance and have not reached Age Pension age, the department will assist in identifying the most appropriate form of income support – most likely the Newstart Allowance, subject to eligibility.
+For people who are no longer eligible for the Carer Allowance and have not reached Age Pension age, the department will assist in identifying the most appropriate form of income support – most likely the JobSeeker payment, subject to eligibility.
+Newstart no longer exists.

-Newstart recipients aged 55 and over can meet their required work or job search activity – known as mutual obligation requirements – by doing at least 30 hours per fortnight of suitable paid work, self-employment, approved voluntary work or a mix of these.
+JobSeeker recipients aged 60 and over can meet their required work or job search activity – known as mutual obligation requirements – by doing at least 30 hours per fortnight of suitable paid work, self-employment, approved voluntary work or a mix of these.

 Centrelink says: “We may provide an exemption from mutual obligation requirements in the case of a major event, such as the death of an immediate family member.”